newchuyalong/libgdx-learning/Using-libGDX-with-Kotlin.md

 However, if you decide to migrate your Java code to Kotlin, IntelliJ IDEA has a handy function for that.

 Open any Java file, e.g. your `DesktopLauncher` and select *Code → Convert Java File to Kotlin File* from the menu.
 Repeat this process for every file you want to migrate.
+While it is still in its infancy so it won't be error proof, but it will help you come up with more idiomatic ways of coding your project.
+There will be some errors, specifically with some Class<> usage, and Java code that it could not deduce null safety (because that information is lacking from Java).

 ## Build and run